-Students are to submit a copy of the summary (not more than 150 words of your own) of the discussions and applications of the concepts after each lecture.
-There will usually be a case study for each lesson and the conclusions and participation are important.
+Students are to submit a copy of the summary (not more than 150 words or 2 full A4 pages of your own) of the discussions and applications of the concepts after each lecture.
+There will usually be a case study for each lesson, and the conclusions and participation are essential.
 The summary/study log (see the template) will have to be submitted latest by the next lecture.
-The summary/study log is needed for each of the lecture 1-11 and please state clearly on the right-hand top corner that you have been absent for the particular class.
+The summary/study log is needed for each of the lecture 1-11, and please state clearly on the right-hand top corner that you have been absent for the particular class.